mjh2901/heritage_commons/README.md

     -   Forms can be coppied into any document editor.

-    -   Once coppied into the document editor of your choice simply fill the requested information.
+    -   Once coppied into the document editor of your choice simply fill in the requested information.

     -   Forms not requiring signatures can be emailed or faxed directly with required attachments to the association manager.
-            Email: custermerservice@bayservice.net
+            Manager Email: jeff@bayservice.net
+            Generic Customer Service Email: customerservice@bayservice.net
             Fax: (925) 746-0554

     -   Forms requiring a signature should still be emailed or faxed but in addition must also be printed, signed and mailed to: